 Testing Locations

-While the test will be now conducted digitally, it will still require proctoring in a controlled setting.
-Because of this, students can expect to still have the option to take the SAT at testing centers.
-However, we may see an increase in schools offering the SAT in school, during school hours, as this new test version provides them greater flexibility in exactly when and how the test is administered by schools.
+In general, testing locations will remain the same; students will either be able to take the test in school or at a local testing center.
+While the test is now conducted digitally, it will still require proctoring in a controlled setting.
+However, we may see an increase in schools offering the SAT in school, during school hours, as this new test version provides them greater flexibility in exactly when and how the test is administered by the schools.

 Tested Material